Gudmundset/nogui-mobi/README.md

 {'name': '0063 Robson & Granville', 'coordinates': '49.281506,  -123.120101', 'total_slots': 32, 'free_slots': 17, 'avl_bikes': 15, 'operative': True, 'style': ''}

 # mobi-ride-stats.py
-The website makes no assumptions so I did a few calculations.
+The website (https://www.mobibikes.ca/en/account) makes no assumptions, so I did a few calculations of my own.
 I was interested in bagging the data and finding out which series was the fastest.
-Based on the data, 15**, 16** and 03** are the best ones for my riding style.
+My theory was that newer bikes 1000+ were better on average - I was wrong.
+Based on the data, 06** was the fastest.

 mobi-ride-stats REPL: https://repl.it/@PhilipLarson/CompetitiveEverlastingSoftwareagent